-- Provide public spaces that are suitably sized for the population and promote a range of uses across the development. - Create a wide range of safe and accessible green spaces to meet the amenity, to high quality and spacious local green spaces close to where they live. - imaginative, versatile elements that can support play, relaxation, active travel and ecological enhancements such as bat and bird-boxes. - Encourage learning through play by providing a range of spaces and activities for children of all ages. - network of active travel routes that promote walking, cycling and running.
+- Provide public spaces that are suitably sized for the population and promote a range of uses across the development. - Create a wide range of safe and accessible green spaces to meet the amenity, to high quality and spacious local green spaces close to where they live. - imaginative, versatile elements that can support play, relaxation, active travel and ecological enhancements such as bat and bird-boxes. - Encourage learning through play by providing a range of spaces and activities for children of all ages. - Deliver open spaces that provide opportunities to promote healthy living and include a network of active travel routes that promote walking, cycling and running.